legacysurvey/legacysurvey/pages/dr5/catalogs.rst

 The ``dchisq`` values represent the |chi|\ |sup2| sum of all pixels in the source's blob for various models.
-This 5-element vector contains the |chi|\ |sup2| difference between the best-fit point source (type="PSF"), simple galaxy model ("SIMP"), de Vaucouleurs model ("DEV"), exponential model ("EXP"), and a composite model ("COMP"), in that order.
+This 5-element vector contains the |chi|\ |sup2| difference between the best-fit point source (type="PSF"), round exponential galaxy model ("REX"), de Vaucouleurs model ("DEV"), exponential model ("EXP"), and a composite model ("COMP"), in that order.
-The "simple galaxy" model is an exponential galaxy with fixed shape of 0.45\ |Prime| and zero ellipticity (round) and is meant to capture slightly-extended but low signal-to-noise objects.
+The "REX" model is a round exponential galaxy profile with a variable radius and is meant to capture slightly-extended but low signal-to-noise objects.
 The ``dchisq`` values are the |chi|\ |sup2| difference versus no source in this location---that is, it is the improvement from adding the given source to our model of the sky.
 The first element (for PSF) corresponds to a tradition notion of detection significance.
 Note that the ``dchisq`` values are negated so that positive values indicate better fits.